danielballan/jupyterhub-share-link/README.md

 This is for low-effort, short-term sharing between users who are on the same Hub using a container-based spawner.
-The share link encodes both the notebook and the *container* that the sender was running that notebook in.
-The recipient will automatically be directed to a server running that same container, and thus have some assurance that they will be running the notebook in a compatible software environment.
+The share link encodes both the notebook and the *container image* that the sender was running that notebook in.
+The recipient will automatically be directed to a server running that same container image, and thus have some assurance that they will be running the notebook in a compatible software environment.
 (This is not the case when sharing notebooks via email or Dropbox.)

 This approach is not suitable for persistent sharing, such as galleries or lists of links to be maintained long term.
 For those use cases, it is better to encode